-If for any reason you don’t like the new editor or you find Omnisend harder to use than you thought, you’re going to want to be able to cancel without a headache.
+If for any reason you find Omnisend harder to use than you thought, you’re going to want to be able to cancel without a headache.
 Omnisend doesn’t make this hard on you at all.

 What’s cool about freezing your account is you can still use all the free features and then start right where you left off when you unfreeze your account.

-Deliverability Safeguards: 1/5 – Unfortunately, Omnisend does not provide you with tons of safeguards.
-Out of the five subcategories we tested for they scored for just one out of five.
+Deliverability Safeguards: 2/5 – Unfortunately, Omnisend does not provide you with tons of safeguards.
+Out of the five subcategories we tested for they scored on just two relevant features.

 What’s missing, however, also must be addressed.

 You cannot have the software check for email misspellings, block specific domains, or utilize captchas on your sign-up forms.
 These safeguards for preventing email bounces (which can hurt your sending reputation) and bots from flooding your list are important, but completely missing from Omnisend.